p2rk2h/boswell/README.md

 * Readability: Enhance clarity with consistent naming conventions and documentation.
 * Maintainability: Reduce redundancy and simplify logic for easier updates.
 * Scalability: Optimize performance and adaptability for future extensions.
+5) dynamic free chatbot (or model) celections are currently limited to maximum 16 models.

+New updates (2025-12-14):
+1) new flag '-f' or '--free' flag added to dynamically extract only latest free models in OpenRouter with maximum 16 models.
+2) corrected BoswellQuotientTable.py to exclude any models with more than 50% 'N/A' grades since some models might not respond back with feedback grades.
+3) added analysis condition to exclude any remaining 'N/A' grades; also correcting column index reference error of the initial previous checkin.